 As ever, early vigilance is where the seeds for success are sewn.
 A defence team has to view the SFO’s use of expert witnesses as an area which could provide sufficient grounds to challenge the assumptions being made by investigators.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Specialist Fraud Panel, Corporate Fraud Solicitors, SFO Defence Solicitors, Arrested or Investigated?, Bribery and Corruption Defence Solicitors, Property & Mortgage Fraud, Money Laundering, Taking Immediate Steps, International Corruption Defence Lawyers.
+Read about Serious Fraud Solicitors, Fraud Defence, Specialist Fraud Panel, Corporate Fraud Solicitors, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, Money Laundering, International Corruption Defence Lawyers, Property & Mortgage Fraud, Taking Immediate Steps, Arrested or Investigated?.